 Vehicle Survey

-The vehicle survey shall be used for all vehicles selected for in-service conformity testing of system power defined in paragraphs 1.1. and 1.2. of this Annex.
+The vehicle survey shall be used for all vehicles selected for in-service conformity testing of system power defined in paragraphs 1.1. and 1.2. of this annex.
 Vehicles that fall under one of the exclusion criteria below shall be eliminated from testing, or otherwise updated according to the procedures described below.